Designing quantum chemistry algorithms with just-in-time compilation: Results

 \subsection{Compilation Overhead}

 Just-in-time compilation introduces non-negligible overhead, but this cost is amortized through on-disk caching and in-memory reuse.
 When a kernel is first invoked, it is compiled and the resulting binary is saved to disk.
-The cached binaries can be reused across the process.
+The cached binaries can be reused across the processes.
 During the first SCF iteration, each process loads these binaries into RAM directly; all subsequent iterations then fetch them directly from memory.
 Table \ref{tab:widgets} summarizes the one-time compilation times for various kernels using CUDA v12.1.
 As expected, high–angular-momentum integrals take longer to compile and generate larger binaries: for the C, H, O, and N elements with the 6-31G* basis (140 kernels), the compilation time is just 30 s and the total kernel size is roughly 10 MB, while the def2-TZVPP basis (750 kernels) yields about 100 MB of binary and takes approximately 200 s to compile.
 Once those kernels are compiled, subsequent calls take less than 1 s to load cached binaries.

 These figures serve as a reference.
 Actual compilation times will vary with different CUDA versions and hardware quality, particularly disk performance.
-On modern devices, the compilation overhead can be reduced in various ways.
-In practice, especially in homogeneous cloud environments, it can be advantageous to store compiled kernels on shared or remote storage and download them as needed.
-The similar approach has been used in the machine learning community, e.g. PyTorch AOTInductor.
-Alternatively, retaining intermediate .ptx files and loading them directly allows users to bypass one step of compilation.
+In practice, the compilation overhead can be reduced in various ways.
+Especially in homogeneous cloud environments, it can be advantageous to store compiled kernels on shared or remote storage and download them as needed.
+A similar approach is used in the machine learning community, where PyTorch's AOTInductor pre-compiles GPU kernels and caches the resulting binaries for reuse across runs.
+Alternatively, retaining the intermediate PTX assembly (a CUDA specific compilation intermediate) and loading it directly allows users to skip the final machine-code generation step on subsequent invocations.